deprov447/Median-API/src/frontend/content/docs/v1/setup.md

 - [Docker](https://docs.docker.com/get-docker/)

 **Steps to setup**

+You can pull the latest version of Median from [Docker Hub](https://hub.docker.com/r/deprov447/median-api).
+Use `docker pull deprov447/median-api`

+**or else build your own image**:
 - `git clone https://github.com/deprov447/median-api` : Clone the repo to your machine
 - `cd median-api`
 - `docker build --network=host -t median-api .` : Build the image